asiloisad/pulsar-claude-chat/README.md

 - `content` - The response text
 - `thinking` - Extended thinking content (if enabled)

-# Contributing
+## Contributing

 Got ideas to make this package better, found a bug, or want to help add new features?
-Just drop your thoughts on GitHub — any feedback’s welcome!
+Just drop your thoughts on GitHub — any feedback's welcome!